pavantejaswivelivela/pavantejaswivelivela/readme.md

 I work at the intersection of bio-inspired physical intelligence, product design & engineering, and mechanical engineering.

-Building **MBID (Multifunctional Bio-inspired Design)** - a biological morphology-informed, rule-based product concept design and engineering framework for systematically generating multifunctional bio-inspired physically intelligent engineering concepts that can be translated into technically feasible products.
+Building **MBID (Multifunctional Bio-inspired Design)** - a biological morphology-informed, rule-based product design and engineering framework for systematically generating multifunctional bio-inspired physically intelligent engineering concepts that can be translated into technically feasible products.

 ## Research